MasatoshiOhrui/Elementary-Weak-Solutions-of-the-Navier-Stokes-Equations-by-a-New-Fixed-Point-Theorem/README.md

 A Solution of a non-linear differential equation F(u)＝0 is a fixed point u＝G(u).
 The resolutions such as other papers which can't interpret in words of fixed point theorems are falsified.

+We construct the solutions depend on external forces, do not depend on initial values.
+Our solutions are unique, smooth, analytic, time global for small initial values.
+The method is similar to the Banach fixed-point theorem, but we do not assume that the image of domain is contained into the domain itself.

 We solve

 ∂ₜ u －△u ＝Pf －P(uₙ・▽)uₙ,